 Life expectancy rates at birth are 62 years for men, and 74 years for women.
 Mortality rates dropped from 14.5 per 1000 people in 2005 to 12.7 in 2010.
 This is among the lowest mortality rates in the Siberian Federal District.
 The natural population growth is currently almost equal to the migratory exodus rates in Buryatia.
-Since 2010, the relative percentage of the rural population in Buryatia started to decline (Figure 3.1.e), due to emigration to other parts of Russia and as a result of administrative-territorial transformation processes.
+Since 2010, the relative percentage of the rural population in Buryatia started to decline (Figure 3.1.e), due to its migration to Ulan-Ude.